 Reviewing past purchases help you to find out what has been ordered in the past to understand better and get more definite figures on the number of items ordered, the brands, the quality of the products, etc.

-Find out what you’re unsure of.
-If you’re unable to get your hands on past orders to correlate with the request quotation list, you can ask the people who’ll work hands-on with the project.
+If you cannot get your hands on past orders to correlate with the request quotation list, you can ask the people who’ll work hands-on with the project.
 The reason for making sure your quotation is up to date is to make sure there’s isn’t any back and forth with the distributor.
 If a distributor has to go back and forth a couple of times to either get more orders or to return excess, the extra delivery cost is most likely going to come from your organization’s pocket.
 Also, finding out what you need from the colleagues that made the request also gives you more precise details on what they need.
 Examples of this include the size, colours, textures, models, etc.

 The reason behind asking for the span of delivery in the first emails exchanged is so you know whether or not you’d like to go with the particular distributor.
 If you’re in dire need of goods and the distributor’s time for delivery isn’t agreeable, then it’s best to go with another distributor.